FAQ

 Insurance companies can require me to submit thorough information to them about your concerns, session content, treatment, and more, when you use your benefits, even if they are out-of-network.
 This can introduce privacy and confidentiality limitations that are beyond my control.
 You would have consented to this to use your benefits.

-Insurance will only pay if you receive a diagnosis that they agree indicates treatment is necessary, and they may also require further documentation so they can decide if they agree with the treatment itself.
+Insurance will only pay for therapy if you receive a diagnosis that they agree indicates treatment is necessary, and they may also require further documentation so they can decide if they agree with the treatment itself.
 You will be responsible for any costs not covered by insurance.
 The insurer’s records of diagnosis and treatment can affect some things like job and insurance opportunities.
 (With self-pay, your records stay with me except at your request or if there’s a court order.)

 Using insurance limits the flexibility of treatment.
 Insurers can dictate treatment type, frequency, session limits, and end coverage at any time with little or no notice.